rosedu/techblog/_posts/_2013-03-16-git-is-the-answer-1.md

         git rebase --continue

-Now, you can add or remove content, change the commit as you want, etc. Then, you continue the rebase process by running `git rebase --continue`.
+Now, you can add or remove content, change the commit as you want, etc. Then, you continue the rebase process by running `git commit --amend` followed by `git rebase --continue`.
+Both of them are needed.

 If you decide that the commit is ok and that the rebase was not neeeded, you can always abort it with `git rebase --abort`.